clemedon/minishell/doc/issues.md

 # ------------------------ ( ATHIRION )

+- Fix piping and redir builtins
+> Multipipe commandline with pipes and redir should work

 - Fix error message
 > 'sjsjs' should print 'sjsjs: command not found' without
 > 'minishell' prefix.